ahoyaharr/TrafficNetwork/readme.md

 Once the clip has been completed, you should see a new layer called `Clipped` appear in the Layers panel.
 Right click on the layer, select `export`, then `Save features as...`, which should prompt a new window.
+Select CSV to be the Format in the dropdown at the top of the menu.
 Browse to select a location and file name to save the clipped data as.
 This is the file that you will later run map matching and path inference on.